LinkedEarth/RLeapFROGS/chapters/module2.md

 the function 'which()' tells us which of the 26 boolean values are 'TRUE', and as 'z' is the 26th letter of the alphabet, we get 26

+If we do not provide the 'place' argument, the default value of 'FALSE' is used, so we get the letter, 'z' in this case

 </exercise>